 Coco Beach: The shores of Coco Beach are lined with bright green grasses and lush trees.
 The sand is soft and tan, and the waters are blue-green.

-Another alternative for beach-goers to consider is Vacia Talega Beach.
+Another place for beach-goers to consider is Vacia Talega Beach.
 You can access Vacia Talega directly from PR 187.
 Simply exit the coastal highway and park in the sand.

-If you enjoy playing the slots, you should check out Casino del Sol.
+If you enjoy the simplicity of playing the slots, consider heading to Casino del Sol.
 Feel free to stop by this casino any time, it is open twenty-four hours a day.

-Ritz-Carlton Casino provides a collection of games for gamers to try out, including Baccarat, Bingo, Blackjack, Poker - 3 card, and Poker - Let it Ride.
+Ritz-Carlton Casino offers a wide array of games for guests to try out, including Baccarat, Bingo, Blackjack, Poker - 3 card, and Poker - Let it Ride.
 Tiered ceilings and chandeliers coupled with hard wood gaming tables and a plush floral carpet give ths spot and elegant, old world feel.

 Help us improve!
 We welcome your corrections and suggestions.